Vita0818/Outposts/FORGIS_TASK.md

 ## README requirements

-Create Kikaria-Android/README.md.
+Create Kikaria-HarmonyOS/README.md.

 It should explain:

-- this is the Android target workspace for Kikaria;
+- this is the HarmonyOS target workspace for Kikaria;
-- generated output is intentionally contained inside Kikaria-Android;
+- generated output is intentionally contained inside Kikaria-HarmonyOS;
-- how to open the project in Android Studio;
+- how to open the project in DevEco Studio;
 - what was implemented in this first pass;
 - what remains for future migration passes.